vcuspinera/vcuspinera.github.io/_projects/2020-10-sie-api-guide.md

 ### SIE series

-[⭐️ Here](https://www.banxico.org.mx/SieAPIRest/service/v1/doc/catalogoSeries) you could find the complete catalogue of the SIE's series published by Banco de Mexico.
+⭐️ [Here](https://www.banxico.org.mx/SieAPIRest/service/v1/doc/catalogoSeries) you will find the complete catalogue of the SIE's series published by Banco de Mexico.

 ### Installation of R-package
 Banco de Mexico developed a package for R called `siebanxicor` for to automatically retrieve economic databases published in the SIE.
 You can install this package by running the next line: